 Even some books that are specifically about belief fail to define it.
-For example, the 2011 book The Believing Brain, by researcher and writer Michael Shermer, ‘… synthesizes [his] thirty years of research …’ on the psychology of belief, and the index states that belief is defined on pages 5 to 8.
-But these pages actually concern how beliefs form, and don't attempt to define belief.
+For example, The Believing Brain, by researcher and science writer Michael Shermer, ‘… synthesizes [his] thirty years of research …’ on the psychology of belief, and the index states that belief is defined on pages 5 to 8, but these pages actually concern how beliefs form, and don't attempt to define belief, even briefly.

-This omission by academics is also ironic given that one of the most common reasons academics give for deducting marks when assessing students’ writings is a failure to define key concepts.
+This omission by the above authors who are academics is also ironic given that one of the most common reasons academics give for deducting marks when assessing students’ writings is a failure to define key concepts.

 A starting definition

-As I stated in the introduction, given how often belief is misdefined, it's necessary to be especially careful to begin this analysis of the psychology of belief with a starting definition that correctly captures the essence of belief.
+As I stated in the introduction, given that most of the formal attempts to define belief that I've read fail in some way, it's necessary to be especially careful to begin this analysis of the psychology of belief with a starting definition that correctly captures the essence of belief.

 physical reality – the physical world

-mental reality – our mind and other minds
+mental reality – the content of our mind and other minds, including concepts

 mathematical reality – for example, 2 + 2 = 4